As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 There are set travel dates for each round of applications, these are outlined at the beginning of this article.
 Your trip will need to last between 1 and 30 days.

-Applications were supposed to begin on 12th March 2020 however this has now been postponed.
+Applications were supposed to begin on 12th March 2020 however this was postponed.
+Applicants who missed out should get a chance to apply in 2021.

 A global pass allows rail travel within Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Lithuania, Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Switzerland, Sweden, Turkey and Great Britain.
 The pass also allows travel on some trains passing through Monaco and Liechtenstein as well as ferry crossings between Greece and Italy.